-"This book also helps kids learn counting, reading, science, self-confidence, and patience—all key skills."
+Kids will learn counting, reading, science, self-confidence, and patience—all key skills.

 Best for Teens: The Super Easy Teen Cookbook at Amazon

 One way to ensure your child ends up comfortable in the kitchen as an adult?
 Start them young!
 Exposure is key, and there’s so much a kid can do in the kitchen (supervised, of course) to start getting them used to the meal-planning process, cooking the meal itself, and everything in between.
-While an expert-level dish out of a fancy cookbook may lead to an unpleasant kitchen experience for all involved, there are plenty of family-friendly cookbooks out there to help adults and kids of all ages collaborate and develop the skills and confidence that will benefit them in the years to come.
+While an expert-level dish out of a fancy cookbook may lead to an unpleasant kitchen experience for all involved, there are plenty of family-friendly cookbooks supported by supplemental content and visuals to help adults and kids of all ages collaborate and develop the skills and confidence that will benefit them in the years to come.

 This collection of 50-plus recipes is the perfect first cookbook for 6- to 12-year-olds interested in gaining basic kitchen experience.
-Approachable and tasty recipes like cheesy bean quesadillas, popcorn chicken, and homemade peanut butter will excite kids and provide “inspiration and confidence to the chefs of the future.”
+Approachable and tasty recipes like cheesy bean quesadillas, popcorn chicken, and homemade peanut butter will excite kids and provide “inspiration and confidence to the chefs of the future,” according to the book author Deanna F. Cook.
 Step-by-step photos help demonstrate techniques, and bonus features like perforated labels, recipe cards, and place cards provide an additional creative element to get kids more involved.
 A thorough introduction section teaches all the essentials, from a kitchen vocabulary lesson to basic kitchen rules (e.g., use a pot holder, set a timer, and more).

-For those who are fans of the popular TV network and magazine, Food Network has a new kid-friendly cookbook with 150-plus recipes that “gives young food lovers everything they need to succeed in the kitchen.”
+For those who are fans of the popular TV network and magazine, Food Network has a new kid-friendly cookbook with 150-plus recipes that they say “gives young food lovers everything they need to succeed in the kitchen.”
 This book covers it all, from breakfast to dessert, and includes color photos, cooking tips, fun food games and quizzes, bonus coloring book pages, and more.
 Even the book’s jacket is cleverly desired as a removable cheat sheet that includes cooking tips and tricks, as well as substitutions.
-There are recipes for everyone and for any occasion, ranging from Hawaiian chicken kebabs to Candy Bar Cake to broccoli cheddar soup.
+There are recipes for everyone and for any occasion, ranging from Hawaiian chicken kebabs to candy bar cake to broccoli cheddar soup.

 Best International: In the French Kitchen with Kids: Easy, Everyday Dishes for the Whole Family to Make and Enjoy

-The Forest Feast, the popular vegetarian blog and cookbook series known for its watercolor illustrations and hand-lettering, has a kid-friendly edition for those in fifth grade and above—and will also appeal to adults and look beautiful on any countertop or table.
-This book offers 20 recipes that are vegetarian and “full of fresh and lively flavors that will appeal to kids,” like butternut quesadillas, shortbread cookies, and watermelon smoothies.
+The Forest Feast, the popular vegetarian blog and cookbook series known for its watercolor illustrations and hand-lettering, has a kid-friendly edition for those in fifth grade and above.
+It will also appeal to adults and look beautiful on any countertop or table.
+This book offers 20 recipes that are vegetarian and that author Erin Gleeson calls “full of fresh and lively flavors that will appeal to kids,” like butternut quesadillas, shortbread cookies, and watermelon smoothies.
 In true Forest Feast fashion, each page is a sophisticated yet approachable work of art, thoughtfully designed to combine mouthwatering photography with creative illustrations and fun fonts.
 In addition to recipes, this book offers table decoration crafting tips, party ideas, a kitchen safety guide, and a culinary term glossary.

 Best for Baking: The Complete Baking Book for Young Chefs: 100+ Sweet and Savory Recipes that You'll Love to Bake, Share and Eat!